 There are two major accredited pharmacy schools in New Zealand.

-The School of Pharmacy, University of Otago offers Bachelor of Pharmacy degree.
+The School of Pharmacy, University of Otago, offers a Bachelor of Pharmacy degree.
 Other degrees are Bachelor of Pharmaceutical Science (BPharmSc), and Postgraduate Certificate in Pharmacy (PGCert Pharm), and PhD.
 It is the oldest pharmacy school in New Zealand.

 The university accepts international students to study pharmacy in New Zealand.
 As an international student, you can apply if you have an average grade of B- at the completion of Health Science First Year.
 10 -15 high performing international students, based on Pre-U performance, are accepted directly into the Health Science First Year.